The new trailer for Star Wars: The Last Jedi is out! Will the new Star Wars movie be the sequel we’ve all been waiting

 A new trailer for Star Wars: The Last Jedi has just been released, and our minds are dreaming up new theories by the minute.
 As we contemplate new possibilities for Rey’s past and Luke’s future, one question crosses our minds: will the new Star Wars instalment be the sequel we’ve all been waiting for or just another copy of the original trilogy?

-There are some things that most Star Wars die-hard fans will agree upon.
-Such as the way Yoda’s short but to the point “Do.
+There are some things that most Star Wars die-hard fans will agree upon, like how Yoda’s short but to the point “Do.
 Or do not.
-There is no try” speech inspired generations.
-Or how, when Han Solo appears on the screen, we are instantly torn between wanting to be on the receiving hand of his sarcastic lines or actually wanting to be him.
+There is no try” speech inspired generations, or how, when Han Solo appears on the screen, we are instantly torn between wanting to be on the receiving hand of his sarcastic lines or actually wanting to be him.
 Because the “I love you/I know” scene between Han and Leia was just as perfect as Anakin’s “I don’t like sand” proposal to Padme was cringeworthy, but then again – if we can forgive George Lucas for giving birth to the worst character to ever appear on a science fiction film, we are also willing to turn a blind eye to Padme and Anakin’s idea of romance.